lucienlmy/RUNEAutoCracker/README.md

 3. Choose a profile -> Regular, Steakclient, or Steamclient
 4. Hit **Crack**, you're done!

-First launch auto-downloads everything it needs into a local `rune/` folder — no manual setup required.

 ## Requirements

 Python 3.7+ & internet connection